codefellows/seattle-java-401d5/class-01/README.md

 # Class 1: Kickoff and Intro to Java

 Welcome to Day 1 of Code 401: Java!
 We're excited to have you here.
-Today's focus will be on reviewing the basics from the prework and ensuring you have the basic development tools that you'll need to succeed in this course.
+Today's focus will be on reviewing the basics from the pre-work and ensuring you have the basic development tools that you'll need to succeed in this course.

 ## Resources
 * [Common Problems and Their Solutions](https://docs.oracle.com/javase/tutorial/getStarted/problems/index.html)